 - It’s TCP optimized to enable static as well as dynamic content for better user performance.

-- Deliver the entire website with CloudFlare by using a single domain name.
-This accelerates both the upload and download of content of your website.
+- Deliver the entire website with Cloudflare by using a single domain name.
+This accelerates both the upload and download of the content of your website.